Mount Banahaw

 Mount Banahaw (/tl/; also spelled as Banahao and Banájao) is an active complex volcano on Luzon in the Philippines.
 The three-peaked volcano is located at the boundary of Laguna and Quezon provinces.
 It is the highest mountain in both provinces and Calabarzon region, dominating the landscape for miles around.

 The mountain is considered by many a holy mountain, thus a bundok dambana, and is popular among pilgrims along with mountain climbers.
 It is located in a protected area known as Mounts Banahaw–San Cristobal Protected Landscape covering 10901 ha of land.

 Physical characteristics

 The andesitic Banahaw volcanic complex is composed of several stratovolcanoes with Mount Banahaw, the largest with a maximum elevation of 2170 m above mean sea level.
-The summit is topped by a 1.5 × 3.5 km and 210 m deep crater that is breached on the southern rim believed to have been caused by the 1730 eruption.
+The summit is topped by a 1.5 × 3.5 km and 210 m caldera that is breached on the southern rim believed to have been caused by the 1730 eruption.
 Prior to 1730, a lake occupied the summit crater of Mount Banahaw.
-The resulting flood destroyed the town of Sariaya, Quezon located below the mountain.
+The resulting Mudflow destroyed the town of Sariaya, Quezon located below the mountain.